Club Citta

-Club Citta (often stylized as CLUB CITTA') is a 1,300-capacity live music venue located in Kawasaki, Kanagawa, Japan.
+Club Citta (stylized as CLUB CITTA' and originally known as CLUB CITTA' Kawasaki (CLUB CITTA'川崎)) is a 1,300-capacity live music venue located in Kawasaki, Kanagawa, Japan.
 The club opened in 1988 and has hosted many famous artists, such as Beastie Boys, Black Sabbath, Europe, The Exploited, The Gerogerigegege, Green Day, Jamiroquai, L.A.
 Guns, Lenny Kravitz, Les Rallizes Dénudés, Manic Street Preachers, Mano Negra, Nirvana, Radiohead, Rammstein, Ramones, and Red Hot Chili Peppers.
 The venue is also home to CLUB CITT'A'TTIC, a bar on the second floor which holds its own events while functioning separately from Club Citta.

 History

 Club Citta was opened on October 8, 1988.
 In 2000, it was closed due to redevelopment and underwent relocating and renovations.
 2002 saw the opening of the new building, which was a block down from the original.